MAYZGitHub/mayz-otc-contracts/docs/MAYZ-OTC-Catalyst.md

 ## Milestone 4: Release & Adoption 🚀
-- ✔️ Contract on Preprod/Mainnet
+- ✔️ Contract on Testnet (Preview)
 - ✔️ Website frontend for OTC usage
 - ✔️ Docs and demos for community